Skip to content

 cmake --install build

-The resulting library is now installed at /path/to/where/xdiag/should/be/install.
-There are various options when compiling, including optimizations which can be used.
-For more details on the compilation process, we refer to the Compilation guide.
+By default, the resulting library is installed at /path/to/where/xdiag/should/be/install.
+There are various options when compiling, including optimizations that can be used.
+For more details on the compilation process, we refer to the compilation guide.

 #include <xdiag/all.hpp>